Örnulf Tigerstedt: Works

 The experiences of the Civil War in Finland and the strong conservatism of family traditions greatly influenced the formation of Tigerstedt as a writer, and subsequently prompted him to become a supporter of Nazism.
 With the classical contradiction between culture and nature at the heart of his worldview, the young writer adopted the teachings of such philosophers as Oswald Spengler and Lothrop Stoddard.

 In 1918, Tigerstedt published his first collection of poems, Vågor, designated, like the two subsequent books, Noveller and Exercitia, as an apprenticeship to and imitation of Verner von Heidenstam.
 His real success was brought by two poetry collections, Vid gränsen (1928) and Block och öde (1931) with modernist-colored lyrics, characteristic of aestheticism.
 In the thirties, Tigerstedt was considered one of the greatest modernists in Sweden and Finland.
 Subsequently, the collections of essays Skott i överkant (1934) and Utan örnar (1935) were published.
 Tigerstedt has been described as "the lyrical standard-bearer of fascism and Nazism in Swedish-speaking countries".

 In both poetry and prose Tigerstedt had an inherent admiration for power.
 This is especially noticeable in Heliga vägarna (1933), where the author praises Marcus Aurelius for defeating the Marcomans, and in Sista etappen (1940).
 The poem "The Prince" from this latest collection contains the following words:

-Where there is right, there is truth.
+Where there is justice, there is truth.